caspargross/nf-core-denovohybrid/docs/output.md

 * `sample_mode_graph.svg`
   * Image of the graph in `svg` format

-##  Assembly step (_Unicycler_, _miniasm_, _wtdbg2_)
+##Assembly step (_Unicycler_, _miniasm_, _wtdbg2_)

 A description of the different assemblers can be found in the [usage](usage.md) documentation.
 Depeding on the assembly method chose, a variety of intermediate and outut files will be generated.
-Normally these files should serve only debugging or more advanced
-The assemblers produce their output in the folder of the
+Normally these files are only needed for debugging or in depth analysis of intermediate results.
+All assemblers generate a `FASTA` file containing the assembled contigs (or complete chromosomes if you are lucky) and additional files specific to the assembly methods.

 ## Quast

 [Quast](http://bioinf.spbau.ru/quast) is a tool for the quality control of de novo assemblies.
 In the basic options (without external reference), it calculates quality parameters such as Contig Length distribution and N50 values.

 **Output directory: `results/sample/qc/assembly`  **